jgliss/geonum/docs/examples.rst

 Example scripts
 ###############

-On this page, some exemplary example scripts are presented, the scripts are shipped with the code.
+On this page, some example scripts are presented, the scripts are shipped with the code.

 Example 1 - Basic objects (GeoPoint, GeoVector3D)